AY2526S1-CS2113-T10-3/tp/docs/UserGuide.md

 Note: You can only edit your own review.
 The username must match the one used when adding the review.

 ### Deleting a Review: `deletereview`
-Allows users to delete their review for a module.
+Allows users to delete their review for a module from the current session (in-memory).

 Format:
 ```commandline